Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/05_Philly/index.md

 ```
 git checkout -t origin/Phase-2-Getting-the-Config
 ```
 3. Add in the API endpoint and build the call to get configuration info.
-We need to parse the entityId into seperate variables
+We need to parse the entityId into separate variables
 4. Run plugin_sdk simulate_plugin